MuhiminOsim/Competitive-Programming/Problem Setting/Problem-Setting.md

 I have also created few problems unofficially for an interview preparation platform.

 N.B.
-Please feel free to knock me if you find any issues regarding any of the problems.
+Please feel free to knock me if you find any inquiry related problem-setting